pgit80/myReactLearning/3.Foundation/React_Basics.md

 * we have two import-export pairs:
 - default: export default Component -> import Component from "path";
 - named: export const Component/data -> import {Component/data} from "path";

+- There is a Data Layer and UI Layer
+- React makes Dom Updates very fast.
+- React keeps the Data Layer in extremely sync with UI Layer